Skip to content

 Why GD&T Exists: The Problem with ± Tolerancing

-Before you learn any GD&T symbols, you need to understand the problem GD&T was invented to solve. ± tolerancing has three fundamental limitations that cause rejected parts, assembly failures, and ambiguous drawings.
+When you need your part to assemble predictably, GD&T fixes the limits of plain ± coordinate tolerancing.
+Before you learn any GD&T symbols, you need to understand the problem GD&T was invented to solve. ± tolerancing has four fundamental limitations that cause rejected parts, assembly failures, and ambiguous drawings.

 1